About EPND

 Management and overall coordination

-WP8 is focused on efficient management and coordination of the entire EPND project.
+WP8 focuses on continued efficient management and coordination of the entire EPND project.

 FAQs

-EPND will host and provide access to data and samples for all neurodegenerative diseases, from highly-prevalent disorders such as Alzheimer’s and Parkinson’s, to rarer diseases like multiple system atrophy and Huntington’s disease.
+EPND covers all neurodegenerative diseases, from highly prevalent disorders such as Alzheimer’s and Parkinson’s to rarer diseases like multiple system atrophy and Huntington’s disease.

 Send an email to participate@epnd.org and we will share with you the information you need to get started.